alexpogosyan/fractalchat/README.md

-# fractalmap
+# FractalChat

-FractalMap is an AI-powered chat app built for deep, nonlinear thinking.
-Users can hold conversations with a language model, and at any point, select a word or phrase to create a branching sub-thread—turning the dialogue into a living, navigable map of information.
-It’s a recursive tool for exploring ideas and building knowledge.
+FractalChat is an AI-powered chat interface designed for deep, nonlinear exploration of ideas and building knowledge.
+Instead of a single linear thread, users can highlight any word or phrase mid-conversation to branch off into a recursive sub-thread—allowing tangents, side questions, and deep dives without losing the original context.